 Jamaica has been considered unsafe at times, and while, like any country, there are areas that tourists should probably avoid, it is generally safe.
 However, I highly recommend hiring a private driver and guide, which you can do for around $50-100/day.
 The price is well worth your peace of mind and not too much more expensive than renting a car.
 (Vanessa at Wanderlust Crew)

 As you know, we love Puerto Rico and are happy to see it thriving after Hurricane Maria.
-The city of San Juan is a bustling port city once again, El Yunque rain forest is slowly re-opening , and the bioluminescent bay is coming back to life.
+The city of San Juan is a bustling port city once again, El Yunque rain forest has mostly recovered, and the bioluminescent bay is coming back to life.

 Best Family Holiday Destinations in Europe